wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/4-migrate-files.md

 1. *Create the server endpoint*: After the server is registered, you add it as an endpoint in the sync group.

 After you've completed the deployment steps, your on-premises files will immediately start syncing to the Azure File share you've created.

+For step-by-step instructions and to learn more about Azure File Sync, review the links at the end of this module.